rows/X/README.md

 We're opening RowsX to the community and invite everyone to contribute with new features, support to new websites or new ideas to improve it.

 RowsX was born during a team hackathon in January of 2024.
 We built it to solve a problem we see our customers struggle with everyday: getting data from the web to a spreadsheet.
-The Rows platform lets you import data from files, via Integrations with APIs and SaaS services, and conectors on 3rd party platforms that call our Rows API.
+The Rows platform lets you import data from files, via Integrations with APIs and SaaS services, and connectors on 3rd party platforms that call our Rows API.
 RowsX extends the importing options to the Browser!
 Since launching it, more than two thousand people have used it to import lists of data from countless sites, internal tools and back office systems.

 ## Open Bounties Program